 According to the Arthritis Foundation, massage can be beneficial for those who have arthritis.
 A massage therapist needs to be specially trained to give massages to people who have arthritis.
 Your doctor can usually refer you to a physical therapy clinic that offers massages.
 The therapist will be able to work on specific joints that are bothering you and help relieve tense muscles.

-Arthritis pain can range from mild to debilitating.
-Many people tend to seek home remedies to ease arthritis symptoms before heading to the doctor for a proper diagnosis.
+Pain from arthritis can range from mild to debilitating.
+Patients with pain tend to seek home remedies to ease arthritis symptoms before heading to the doctor for a proper diagnosis.
 Arthritis pain isn’t normal, and there are things that doctors can do in addition to these home remedies to ease arthritis symptoms.